Caspar Wessel: Biography

 Wessel was born in Jonsrud, Vestby, Akershus in Norway to pastor Jonas Wessel (1707–1785) and Helene Marie Schumacher (1715–1789).
 Helene came from Drammen and was of Griffenfeldts heritage.
-Growing up in Wesselstuen in Vestby he was one of thirteen children in a family.
+Growing up in Wesselstuen in Vestby he was one of thirteen children in the family.
 His brothers include Johan Herman Wessel and Ole Christopher Wessel.
-Wessel is the grandnephew of the nobleman Peter Tordenskjold, brother in law of Maren Juel and the great-great-great-grandfather to the famous radio engineer Jan Wessel.
+Wessel was the grandnephew of the nobleman Peter Tordenskjold, brother-in-law of Maren Juel and the great-great-great-grandfather to the famous radio engineer Jan Wessel.

 In 1763, having completed secondary school at Oslo Cathedral School, he went to Denmark for further studies.
 He attended the University of Copenhagen to study law, but due to financial pressures, could do so for only a year.
 To survive, he became an assistant land surveyor to his brother and they worked on the Royal Danish Academy of Sciences and Letters' topographical survey of Denmark.
 This was not enough, however, and he took on extra work as a cartographer.
 He worked as a surveyor for the rest of his life, stopping only for a sabbatical year in 1778 to finish his law degree.
 By 1798 Wessel had risen to the supervisory role of Royal Inspector of Surveying.

 The mathematical aspect of surveying led him to exploring the geometrical significance of complex numbers.
 His fundamental paper, Om directionens analytiske betegning (On the Analytical Representation of Direction), was presented in 1797 to the Royal Danish Academy of Sciences and Letters.
 Since it was in Danish and published in a journal rarely read outside of Denmark, it went unnoticed for nearly a century.
 The same results were independently rediscovered by Jean-Robert Argand in 1806 and Carl Friedrich Gauss in 1831.

 "It is now Norway's cause to do what should be done, that this strange Man's Memory may be brought forth by Oblivion and his Name find its proper place before the History of Mathematics."